 Science Education & Outreach Grant

 In addition to our grantees’ activities in developing, distributing and using materials for science education, KAS will host these materials and resources online and make them freely available to teachers in Kentucky as practicable.
-Applicants may be students or professionals and must be members of the Kentucky Academy of Science.
+Applicants may be students, professionals, or teachers, and must be members of the Kentucky Academy of Science.
 Awards will be made up to $2500.

 Materials & supplies used in teaching activities